-THE TEXT OF THE AGREEMENT BETWEEN MONGOLIA AND THE AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS
+AGREEMENT OF 24 OCTOBER 1989 BETWEEN THE KINGDOM OF BHUTAN AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS

-- 1. The text [1] of the Agreement and of the Protocol thereto, between Mongolia and the Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons [2] is reproduced in this document for the information of all Members. - 2.
-The Agreement entered into force on 5 September 1972, the date on which the Agency received the notification provided for in Article 24.
-The Protocol entered into force on the same date, pursuant to Article III thereof.
+1. The text1 of the Agreement of 24 October 1989, and of the Protocol thereto, between the Kingdom of Bhutan and the Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons2 is reproduced in this document for the information of all Members.

+2. The Agreement entered into force, pursuant to Article 24, on 24 October 1989.
+The Protocol entered into force on the same day, pursuant to Article II thereof.

-^[1] The footnotes to the text have been added to the present information circular.
+1/ The footnotes to the text have been added in the present information circular.

-^[2] Reproduced in document INFCIRC/140.
+2/ Reproduced in document INFCIRC/140.